Learn more about the people and facts behind one of Australia's largest and most iconic charities.

-Members and volunteers assist people in need and do not discriminate against cultural, religious or political beliefs. - Does the Society only help Catholics?
+Members and volunteers provide assistance through our conferences, Special Works and Vinnies shops, and do not discriminate against cultural, religious or political beliefs.

-Although the Society has a primarily Catholic membership and is based on Catholic spiritual principles, we provide assistance to whoever seeks it, without judgement or prejudice.
+Although the Society has a primarily Catholic membership and is based on Catholic spiritual principles, we assist whoever seeks our support, without judgement or prejudice.

 State